FOLLOWING JESUS CHRIST

 Following Jesus is essentially practicing God’s Word.
 It implies abiding or continuing in Jesus’ teaching.
 This is why Jesus said to the Jews who believed in Him, “If you abide in my teaching, you are my true disciples.”
 (John 8:31 MNT).

-Therefore, if you are living in disobedience to God’s Word or specific instructions from the Lord Jesus Christ, you are not a follower of Christ (John 14:23, 15:14).
+Therefore, if you live in disobedience to God’s Word or specific instructions from the Lord Jesus Christ, you are not a follower of Christ (John 14:23, 15:14).

 Following Jesus demands separating from others to cling or stick steadfastly to Jesus.
 You cannot follow Jesus closely and consistently without leaving yourself and the world behind you (Matt.
 6:24, Jam.
 4:4, 1 John 2:15).